The Spiritual Sasquatch: A New Vision for Christianity

 God."
 Now most Christians don’t know what to believe.
 A God who condemns the

-saints of other religions — good men like Gandhi and the Dalai Lama — to an
+saints of other religions — good men and women like Gandhi and the Dalai Lama — to an

 eternal hell cannot be considered "good."
 But the fear of hell makes it